nrsimonelli/uo-project/src/core/outline.md

 - Based on class or skill traits.
 - Current matchups:
   - Archer > Flying
-  - Flying > Cavalry
+  - Flying (Gryphon & Wyvern) > Cavalry
   - Cavalry > Infantry

 ### 7.2 Multiplier

 - Always **×2** when effective.
-- No overlapping effectiveness (at this stage).
+- There are no overlapping effectiveness multipliers.

 ---